-This is the PCT Practice Test 5 in our series of six Practice Tests.
+This is the free PCT Practice Test 5 in our series of six Practice Tests.
 It comprises 40 multiple-choice questions covers all the domain that include Direct Patient Care , Professional Responsibilities , Safety and Infection Control , Phlebotomy and ECG/EKG with in-depth explanations.

 These free PCT Practice questions are designed to assist you in preparing for Your Patient Care Technician certification examination.